XuyangZhang0223/SimTac/README.md

-# SimTac: Simulating Vision-Based Tactile Sensors with Biomorphic Structures
+# Structuring Biomorphic Tactile Perception through Physics-Based Simulation

 This repository provides the code implementation for the paper: